awsdocs/amazon-cognito-developer-guide/doc_source/role-based-access-control.md

 }
 ```

 This policy allows federated users from `cognito-identity.amazonaws.com` \(the issuer of the OpenID Connect token\) to assume this role\.
 Additionally, the policy restricts the `aud` of the token, in this case the identity pool ID, to match the identity pool\.
-Finally, the policy specifies that the `amr` of the token contains the value `authenticated`\.
+Finally, the policy specifies that one of the array members of the multi\-value `amr` claim of the token issued by the Amazon Cognito `GetOpenIdToken` API action has the value `authenticated`\.

 ## Granting pass role permission<a name="granting-pass-role-permission"></a>